What is business process automation? Benefits and uses

 Use process mapping tools like Miro to create visual flowcharts.
 These help you spot inefficiencies and identify the best automation opportunities.

-Understanding your processes first ensures that when you automate, you work more efficiently rather than reinforcing existing problems.
+Understanding your processes first ensures you improve efficiency rather than reinforce existing problems.

 2. Choose the right automation tools